Equinamity-A Revolution in Horse and Rider Training

 The above shoes rely on clips for stability in part to compensate for incorrectly prepared bearing surfaces.
 However, the two shoes are different.

-Double toe-imbalance and slippage
+Double toe-results in imbalance and slippage

 shoeing double toe